bcbio/bcbio-nextgen/docs/contents/installation.rst

 This will copy the jar and update your bcbio_system.yaml and manifest files to reflect the new version.

-MuTect also has similar licensing terms and requires a license for commerical use.
+MuTect also has similar licensing terms and requires a license for commercial use.
 After `downloading the MuTect jar
 <https://www.broadinstitute.org/gatk/download/>`_, make it available to bcbio::